teler-sh/teler-proxy/README.md

 ## Community

 We use the Google Groups as our dedicated mailing list.
 Subscribe to [teler-announce](https://groups.google.com/g/teler-announce) via [teler-announce+subscribe@googlegroups.com](mailto:teler-announce+subscribe@googlegroups.com) for important announcements, such as the availability of new releases.
-This subscription will keep you informed about significant developments related to [teler IDS](https://github.com/teler-sh/teler), [teler WAF](https://github.com/teler-sh/teler-waf), [teler Proxy](https://github.com/teler-sh/teler-proxy), and [teler Resources](https://github.com/teler-sh/teler-resources).
+This subscription will keep you informed about significant developments related to [teler IDS](https://github.com/teler-sh/teler), [teler WAF](https://github.com/teler-sh/teler-waf), [teler Proxy](https://github.com/teler-sh/teler-proxy), [teler Caddy](https://github.com/teler-sh/teler-caddy) and [teler Resources](https://github.com/teler-sh/teler-resources).

 For any [inquiries](https://github.com/teler-sh/teler-proxy/discussions/categories/q-a), [discussions](https://github.com/teler-sh/teler-proxy/discussions), or [issues](https://github.com/teler-sh/teler-proxy/issues) are being tracked here on GitHub.
 This is where we actively manage and address these aspects of our community engagement.